tenzir/tenzir/web/docs/operators/shell.md

 # shell

-Executes a system command and hooks its raw stdin and stdout into the pipeline.
+Executes a system command and hooks its stdin and stdout into the pipeline.

 ## Synopsis